EmeEmu/ZebrafishSharedRBMs/README.md

 Constuction of Whole-brain voxelized datasets is done with the notebook `Analysis/Dataset_builder.jl`.
 This creates `VOXgrid.h5` files stored in `DataAndModels/Data_VOX/Voxelgrids/`, and `VOXsize_FishName.h5` files stored in `DataAndModels/Data_VOX/Voxelized/`.

+### 2. Training the RBMs

+All RBMs are already precomputed, hosted on Zenodo [here](example.com), and available through the `DataDeps` prodedure described above.

+The rest of this section describes how to recompute them.
+Bare in mind that RBMs are stochastic, therefore training new models will result in different models than those used in the article.

+#### 2.1.
+Voxelized RBMs

+We provide three notebooks to train and validate voxelized RBMs :

+- `Analysis/VoxelizedSingleFishTraining.jl` : train an RBM from a single fish.
+The fish and training parameters can be selected interactively.
+Two methods are provided to train a single or repeated trainings.
+- `Analysis/VoxelizedMultiFishTraining.jl` : train an RBM from multiple fish.
+The training parameters can be selected interactively.
+Two methods are provided to train a single or repeated trainings.
+- `Analysis/Voxelized_CrossValidation.jl` : cross validate training hyperparameters for a single-fish training.
+The fish can be selected interactively.

 ---